michaelalex94536/GRCProjects/README.md

 "OOK_capture" shows how to use an RTL-SDR dongle to display OOK signals from a very old garage door opener.

 #### OOK_decoder
-"OOK_decoder" takes an IQ data file captured in the "OOK_capture" project and shows the signals in both time- and frequency domians.
+"OOK_decoder" takes an IQ data file captured in the "OOK_capture" project and shows the signals in both time- and frequency domains.

 #### FM_receiver_basic
 "FM_receiver_basic" shows how to use an RTL-SDR dongle to demodulate and listen to a single, user-selected FM radio station using the PC speaker.